macgarcia/assessment/README.md

 ## Context
 Was provided an environment with all dependencies to developement, then with this, need to read the page _HTML_ and find anywhere the evidence that refer a link, based in a term informed by user.

-## Observations
+## Rules
 We will have to validate the parameter entered by the user with:

 **keyword** cannot have length longer than 32 characters or shorter than 4 caracters.
+If that happen, will be throw an exception with value 500, as an internal server error.

+    HTTP ERROR 500

 The archives _Dockerfile_ and _pom.xml_ cannot be changed.